Misterio77/website/_src/cv.md

 systems, infrastructure, and backend development.
 I also have experience with UI/UX, as well as (web and graphical) design.

-I've recently finished my Bachelor of Computer Information Systems gegree at [University of São Paulo](https://usp.br), but plan on sticking around for Software Engineering MSc and PhD courses as well.
+I've recently finished my Bachelor of Computer Information Systems degree at [University of São Paulo](https://usp.br), but plan on sticking around for Software Engineering MSc and PhD courses as well.